gfunk723/MonoHiggsToGG/README.md

 From the macro directory:

 - Merge the output files with `./mergeTrees.sh` specifying in here the output directory
-- Add the weights to the trees with addWeightsToTree.cc run by `./weighTrees.sh LUMI` which addWeights for provided LUMI (in pb^-1)
+- Add the weights to the trees with addWeightsToTree.cc run by `./weighTrees.sh LUMI` which weights for the provided `LUMI` (in pb^-1)
 - Merge the species with `./mergeSpecies.sh`

 NB.
 The structure of how to use these scripts can be seen in `doAll.sh`